-Kusche also produces an eye witness who saw the rescue plane, which failed to return, explode in mid-air.
+Kusche also produces an eye witness who saw the rescue plane which failed to return explode in mid-air.

-A postscript to the Five Avenger Bombers case is a newspaper article from 1987 which reports the discovery of wreckage thought to be one of the U.S. Navy planes.
+A postscript to the Five Avenger bombers case is a newspaper article from 1987 which reports the discovery of wreckage thought to be one of the US Navy planes.
 It was discovered 20 miles west of Key West, Florida (note, not the Bahamas), sunk into mud at the bottom of 33 feet of water.

 As for the DC-3 which vanished within 50 miles of Miami, Kusche says that although the captain did radio Miami Control Tower to say that he was only 50 miles away, he did not say that he could see the city lights.
-Kusche goes on to say that pilots tend to underestimate distance when at the end of a long flight, that he could have been double the distance away and off course.
-He further points out that the plane only had one and a half hour's worth of fuel left in the tanks - not necessarily enough to reach Miami and land, if he were off course.
-It was three hours before search planes went out, and the fast Gulf Stream could have moved the wreckage some considerable distance by then.
+Kusche goes on to say that pilots tend to underestimate distance when at the end of a long flight, that he could have been double the distance away and off-course.
+He further points out that the plane only had one and a half hour's worth of fuel left in the tanks - not necessarily enough to reach Miami and land, if he were off-course.
+It was three hours before search planes went out and the fast Gulf Stream could have moved the wreckage some considerable distance by then.

 The Bermuda Triangle Mystery - Solved also pours cold water on many of the "retrospective" ship losses which have become part of the legend.
-The Rosalie, he says, was in fact called the Rossini, and ran aground two weeks before being discovered off Nassau.
-The crew was all rescued - apparently the cat and canaries were not deemed worth saving.
+The Rosalie, he says, was in fact called the Rossini, and ran aground two weeks before being discoverred off Nassau.
+The crew were all rescued - apparently the cat and canaries were not deemed worth saving.

-As for the Rubicon, found drifting off Florida in October 1944, the New York Times reported at the time that the ship had been in port at Havana when a hurricane blew up and broke her mooring.
-The crew was on shore when the ship drifted out.
+As for the Rubicon, found driffing off Florida in October 1944, the New York Times reported at the time that the ship had been in port at Havana when a hurricane blew up and broke her mooring.
+The crew was on shore when the ship driffed out.

-Whether you prefer to believe in science fiction style explanations or more unimaginative reasons for the Triangle's mystery, it is certainly not true to say that the area is "dangerous".
+Whether you prefer to believe in science fiction style explanations or more prosaic reasons for the Triangle's mysterious, it is certainly not true to say that the area is "dangerous".
 Air and sea traffic off the coast of Florida and the Caribbean islands is heavy - one of the busiest air and shipping routes in the world - and made more busy by the large number of pleasure boats and private planes flying in the area.
 It is worth noting that the Chalk Airline, which operates a taxi service between Miami and a number of islands and has done so daily since 1919, has suffered no disappearances at all.

-Further Reading:
+Further reading:

-The Bermuda Triangle, by Charles Berlitz
+The Bermuda Triangle, by Charles Berlitz (Grafton Books), £2.50

-Without a Trace, by Charles Berlitz
+Without a Trace, by Charles Berlitz (Grafton Books), £2.50

-The Bermuda Triangle Mystery - Solved, by Lawrence Kusche
+The Bermuda Triangle Mystery - Solved by Lawrence Kusche (New English Library) (currently out of print)